-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the purpose of forming opinions on the financial statements that collectively comprise Jasper County, South Carolina's basic financial statements.
-The accompanying combining and individual nonmajor fund financial statements, the combining statement of fiduciary net position, combining statement of changes in fiduciary assets and liabilities, and the Schedule of Fines, Assessments and Surcharges, are presented for the purpose of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements, the combining statement of fiduciary net position, the combining statement of charges in fiduciary assets and liabilities and the schedule of fines, assessments, and surcharges are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements of Jasper County, South Carolina.
+The introductory section, combining and individual nonmajor fund financial statements, and statistical section are presented for purpose of additional analysis and are not a required part of the basic financial statements.

+The combining and individual nonmajor fund financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, based on our audit, the procedures performed as described above, the combining and individual nonmajor fund financial statements are fairly stated in all material respects in relation to the basic financial statements as a whole.